 According to Coco Chanel, “Luxury must be comfortable, otherwise it is not luxury.”
 So we dine using gold and eat in pajamas!
 LOL

 We were so hungry that I forgot to take photos of our food!
 Ugh.
-Anyway, we had store-bought honey-glazed ham, breakfast sausages, buttermilk pancakes, eggs, fresh OJ, brewed coffee, and steamed rice.
+Anyway, we had store-bought honey-glazed ham, breakfast sausages, homemade buttermilk pancakes, eggs, fresh OJ, brewed coffee, and steamed rice.